Strong smelling urine in babies

 - Your baby is otherwise well

 - Your baby is showing reliable signs of getting enough milk

-Although the urine of babies tends to have little odour, as they grow older it may start to smell of ammonia.
+Although the urine of babies tends to have little odor, as they grow older it may start to smell of ammonia.
 Or perhaps someone else who doesn’t usually change your baby’s nappy isn’t used to the smell.
 Or maybe you got a whiff closer to your baby’s nappy than you have before.

 Nonetheless, if you’re concerned, it’s always a good idea to see a doctor – at the very least, your peace of mind will be worth it.

-Canadian researchers found parent-reported foul smelling urine in babies was associated with a urinary tract infection (UTI).
-This does not mean strong smelling urine always means your baby has a UTI.
-In this study, around one third of the time when a baby’s urine was foul-smelling, there was no UTI.
+Canadian researchers found parent-reported foul-smelling urine in babies was associated with a urinary tract infection (UTI).
+This does not mean strong-smelling urine always means your baby has a UTI.
+In this study, around one-third of the time when a baby’s urine was foul-smelling, there was no UTI.

-If your baby has strong smelling urine, it’s a good idea to get a doctor to examine your baby, especially if your baby also has a fever or seems out of sorts.
+If your baby has strong-smelling urine, it’s a good idea to get a doctor to examine your baby, especially if your baby also has a fever or seems out of sorts.